 CRMC is responsible for establishing the framework for identifying, measuring, monitoring and controlling credit risk of the existing and new products.
 The Committee reviews credit risk management policies and credit risk tolerable limits, and reports to RMC.
+It also assists RMC in overseeing the integration of climate-related risk management into the credit risk management process.
 The members of CRMC comprise the Chief Executive, Alternate Chief Executives, Financial Controller, Head of Treasury and Head of Risk Management.